ringwormGO-organization/Translated/README.md

 -------------------------------------

 For now here is only capital letters.
 You can change it by yourself.
+Also you need support UTF-8 encoding.

 Za sada su ovdje samo velika slova.
 Možete to promijeniti sami.
+Također trebate podržavati UTF-8 "encoding".

 ## Translated stuff - Prevođene stvari
 If you want include header files in Translated.hpp or use non-capital translation, enable or disable settings. | Ako želite unijeti header datoteke ili koristi prijevod koji ne koristi velika slova za prijevod, provjerite postavke.